Executive and School Chaplain

 In 2016 Alan successfully initiated the School’s membership with the Council of International Schools (CIS), a global organisation committed to providing students with the knowledge, skills and abilities to pursue their lives as global citizens and with a commitment to high quality international education.
 Christ Church is the first School in Western Australia to receive this membership.

-As Acting Head of Senior School, Mark’s primary responsibility is the leadership of the Senior School as well as supporting the Principal in whole school vision and operations.
+As Head of Senior School, Mark’s primary responsibility is the leadership of the Senior School as well as supporting the Principal in whole school vision and operations.

 Dr Steven Males